Program Directors and Discipline Coordinators ()

 Effectively managing people and organisational change are key attributes of successful businesses.
-The specialisation in People, Management and Organisations encompasses the basic functions and processes of management as well as electives which focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.
-The specialisation concludes with a capstone unit on leadership.
+The specialisation in People, Management and Organisations encompasses the basic functions and processes of management whilst providing opportunities to focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.

 The following information is for students who commenced study or transferred into the Master of Commerce from 2013 or students who commenced study in 2011 or 2012 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under 'Information for pre-2013 continuing students'.

 To be awarded a specialisation in People, Management and Organisations, students complete five units of study (30 credit points), comprising: